-By definition, a feminist is a person who believes that women and men are equal, and that they should be treated equally.
-In fact, going by this definition, men can be feminists, too! 😉
+By definition, a feminist is a person who believes that women and men are equal, and that they should be treated equally, which means that men can be feminists, too!

 There's a lot about feminism that I really liked from the onset.
 For example, when we started discussing the traditional gender roles that society had assigned to men and women, I found myself agreeing with most of them.
 However, when we started talking about how these gender roles are no longer relevant today, I didn't fully agree.

 I understand that the arrangement of women staying at home and men going out to work is a bit outdated; and that, in turn, it is unrealistic to expect men to take care of all the financial responsibilities on their own.
 However, when people started saying things like, "A man shouldn't have to be the one to always carry bags if they are heavy" and "A man should not only be the one expected to give a woman his jacket when she's cold.
 She should also offer him hers if he's cold, too," I felt like we were taking this equality thing a bit too far...

 Personally, I almost always carry a sweater or a jacket whenever I'm going out; but if I don't, I see the man I'm with offering me his sweater or jacket as a courtesy.
 And until recently, I never even thought of offering him mine if he was cold.
 Honestly speaking, I don't think I know a man who'd be comfortable walking around in my jacket no matter how cold he was feeling.
 Lol!

 But the conversations we had in class got me thinking; and I realized that there were some flaws in my own personal view of feminism.
 I'm all for women being treated equally to men, but I haven't really given much thought to what that would look like in an ideal world.
 I guess the real question that I was asking myself was, "Am I really a feminist?"